-Oregon DOT's inventory highlights the importance of location in its asset inventory, for both ITS assets and traffic signals-capturing the location, asset class, and asset subgroups.
-At the highest level of its asset hierarchy, Oregon DOT has ITS cabinets and traffic signals, and then breaks those assets down to lower level assets and components.
+Oregon DOT's inventory highlights the importance of location in its asset inventory for both traffic signals and ITS assets-capturing the location, asset class, and asset subgroups.
+At the highest level of its asset hierarchy, Oregon DOT has traffic signals and ITS cabinets, and then breaks those assets down to lower level assets and components.

 Oregon DOT reviews its data regularly and is cognizant of what it is tracking and how the data are being used.
-The agency is reviewing what lower level ITS components should and should not be tracked, as the agency does not want its technicians to get bogged down tracking information that is not necessary.
+The agency is reviewing what lower level traffic signal components should and should not be tracked, as the agency does not want its technicians to get bogged down tracking information that is not necessary.
 Further, Oregon DOT does track serial numbers for critical components, primarily for warranty management.
+Table 2 complements figure 3, outlining some of the common components and attributes agencies can track for traffic signals.
+Although it is not a comprehensive list, it provides an initial snapshot of what agencies are starting to track for traffic signals.
+Note that several of the items listed in table 2 (such as signal head and controller), although considered "components" to the traffic signal, can still be tracked as individual assets.
+This table only shows the potential breakdown of an agency's traffic signal assets.